 (97) Primary Market Area (PMA)--See Primary Market.

-(98) Principal--Persons that will be capable of exercising Control pursuant to §11.1(d)(30) of this chapter over a partnership, corporation, limited liability company, trust, or any other private entity.
+(98) Principal--Persons that will be capable of exercising Control pursuant to §11.1(d) of this chapter (relating to the definition of Control) over a partnership, corporation, limited liability company, trust, or any other private entity.

 (99) Pro Forma Rent--For a restricted Unit, the lesser of the Net Program Rent or the Market Rent.
 For an unrestricted Unit, the Market Rent.
 Contract Rents, if applicable, will be used as the Pro Forma Rent.